Vietnam and hidden experiences you definitely should know about

 If you ask what’s hot about travel recently, Vietnam can be the top name in the answer list.
 This country is made of many unique and inspiring elements, natural beauty, a turbulent history, mouth-watering cuisine, wonderful locals and so much more.
 In the land where Eastern cultures meet Western highlights, where past, present, and future exist together, you can uncover many hidden gems – places and experiences which are hard to forget.

-And here are our selected list of lesser-known experiences that can reveal the country’s history and culture in your Vietnam vacation.
+And here is our selected list of lesser-known experiences that can reveal the country’s history and culture in your Vietnam vacation.

 Tha Om – Hue